 Who can use this feature?

-You can create forms with both mapped and unmapped fields, file uploads, and mobile-friendly completion.
+You can create forms in Jump with both mapped and unmapped fields, file uploads, and mobile-friendly completion.

 Send forms before a meeting to have clients enter their information, and use Jump to auto-suggest values from captured meetings to reduce manual entry.
 Then, sync mapped fields to your CRM with just one click.